AtanasovAtanas/interactive-content/EN/09-HTTP-Basics/04-HTTP-Request.md

 - `PATCH` method **updates** an existing resource partially.

-It is used to modify a field of given object.
+It is used to modify a field of a given object.

 - HTTP **HEAD** method retrieves the resource's headers, without the resource itself.

-`HEAD` is used rarely, for example to check for modifications at the server side.
+`HEAD` is used rarely, for example, to check for modifications at the server-sid

 The four most important operations for most applications are `GET`, `POST`, `PUT` and `DELETE`, the so-called **CRUD operations**.

-CRUD is an abbreviation from **create, read, update, delete** and is usually implemented by apps and APIs, which manage persistent data.
+CRUD is an abbreviation from **create, read, update, delete**, and is usually implemented by apps and APIs, which manage persistent data.

-Most applications support at least these four CRUD operations for the objects they store, edit and manage.
+Most applications support at least these four CRUD operations for the objects they store, edit, and manage.

 HTTP support a few more methods: